roslynwythe/ghpages-docker/README.md

 ### If you are a member of the Hack for LA organization:
 This repo uses a GitHub Action to build and push the Docker image to the [hackforlaops/ghpages repo](https://hub.docker.com/r/hackforlaops/ghpages/tags) on Docker Hub.
 The newly-built image will replace the previous version, and appear with the tag `latest`.
 The build-and-push action can be triggered in one of two ways:
-1. Automatically, whenever a new commit is pushed to the repo. (*Unless* the commit only contains changes to the `.github` directory, which is ignored.)
+1. Automatically, whenever a new commit is pushed that changes the *Dockerfile*, *.dockerignore* file, *.gitignore* file, or anything in the `/copy` directory.
+(Commits to any other files will not trigger a new build.)
 This means that a new image will be built automatically any time the Dockerfile is updated to match a new version of Ruby or Jekyll being used by GitHub Pages.
 2. Manually, by navigating to the **Actions** tab in the menu bar at the top of the repo, clicking on the **Publish Docker Image** workflow in the list of workflows on the left, and then clicking the **Run Workflow** button on the right.
 This will build and push a new image whether any changes have been made or not.

 ### If you are NOT a member of Hack for LA: